tomato42/tls13-spec/draft-ietf-tls-tls13.md

   includes the key size of this algorithm and of the nonce for the AEAD algorithm.

-handshake master secret

-: A 48-byte secret shared between the two peers in the connection and used to generate keys for protecting the handshake.

 master secret

-: A 48-byte secret shared between the two peers in the connection and used to generate keys for protecting application data.
+: A 48-byte secret shared between the two peers in the connection and used to generate keys for protecting data.
+The TLS handshake generates multiple master secrets in different handshake phases.

 client random